Information

 C

-Comment by Tina Burbank on December 18, 2011 at 23:47
+Comment by Kristina Burbank on December 18, 2011 at 23:47

 Well done, C!
 Engineering effective lessons is an art form.
 Thank you!!!
 And aligning curriculum details are one of my specialties, so thanks for including me when the time comes.